Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-(= (ground ++Electron) (and (ground Electron) (ground Electron))) (comment "it comes before after the implication but after before the implication, and so on; so ¼'") (comment "∴ 1³''' is 64 electrons") other annotations mercury types or better counting memory top-down is portable; subtraction until zero, and you've run out of memory
+(= (ground ++Electron) (and (ground Electron) (ground Electron))) (comment "it comes before after the implication but after before the implication, and so on; so ¼'") (comment "∴ 1³''' is 64 electrons") other annotations mercury types or better counting memory top-down is portable; subtraction until no"-thing", and you've run out of memory, unless you're a rapper, but it still raps to no"-thing"

 roussel is to prolog, as russell is to lisp, as russell is to principia mathematica